opendistro/for-elasticsearch-docs/docs/elasticsearch/catapis.md

 ## Pending tasks

-Shows the progress of all pending tasks, including task priority and time in queue.
+Lists the progress of all pending tasks, including task priority and time in queue.

 ```json
 GET _cat/pending_tasks?v